History, Heritage & Arts

 Ball Ground, GA 30107

-Marker noting the site of this major mid-1700’s Cherokee-Creek Indian battle is located downtown.
+Marker noting the site of this major mid-1700’s Cherokee-Creek Indian battle is located downtown Ball Ground.

 Ball Ground, GA 30107